-- Greywater to be directed to gardens - Information on different types of rainwater tanks to be made widely available - Assistance and facilitation to be made available to install rainwater tanks on rental properties.
+- Direct greywater to gardens. - Make information on different types of rainwater tanks widely available. - Assist and facilitate the installation of rainwater tanks on rental properties.

 3.3 Controls on the percentage of impervious surfaces for new developments and existing lots